 All significant (strategic) risks are discussed by CMT and reported to the Audit Committee on a quarterly basis.
+These include the new Town Hall, delivering affordable housing and planning for Britain's exit from the European Union.

 IMPLEMENTING GOOD PRACTICES IN TRANSPARENCY REPORTING AND AUDIT TO DELIVER EFFECTIVE ACCOUNTABILITY